Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I do a lot of cooking and have always had problems with where to store my spices.
 The counter top racks take up too much space.
 When I stored them in the pantry or cabinet, I constantly had problems with spices falling off the shelf if I tried to dig for the right spice without removing every single one of them.
 My solution?
 Mount the spice rack on the wall.

 I purchased a counter top spice rack with a flat back, then after discussing what I wanted to do with the store staff, they gave me some mounting brackets that they use to mount displays on the wall for free.
 I used those to mount the spice rack on the wall next to my refrigerator and used a labeler to label each of the spice bottles.
-Now I can have easy access to my spices (without head injury) and they aren't taking up cabinet or counter space.
-I also save money by purchasing spices in bulk and refilling these reusable jars.
-I have a small funnel that makes this simple to do.

 I have since found these mounting brackets at Home Depot.
 They are a lot less noticeable than they appear in the photo, and I could always paint them to match the wall color if I wished.